 Some of you may find this blog annoying.
-Rob again.
-Trying to be everyperson to everyone, playing different sides, fence sitter exemplar, too much talking not enough action, a gadfly (why not a mayfly lasting just 24hrs!).
+Fence sitter exemplar.
 Well too bad.
-Although I don’t matter one iota, what we can do as a collective in seeking common ground for conservation, does matter a hellva lot.
+Although I don’t matter one iota, what we can do as a collective in, facing up tensions, seeking common ground, does matter a hellva lot.
 Some examples below.

-I kick off 2019 with farming conferences in Oxford.
+Farming conferences in Oxford.
 Two of them.
 At the same time.
-Micheal Gove following in my footsteps of flitting between the two conferences – see my interview with him from 2018 – blending the best of both, chemicals and cover crops, without getting blocked by dogmatic ideology.
+Micheal Gove flitting between the two conferences – see my interview with him from 2018 – blending the best of both, chemicals and cover crops, without getting blocked by dogmatic ideology.

-Then I travel east to Cambridge to speak and chair at a 2 day Rewilding conference: furrowed brows from the ‘congregation’ over intensive land sparing making more space for rewilding, with rapturous adoration reserved for Isabella Tree’s ‘Wilding’.
+To Cambridge to speak and chair at a rewilding conference: furrowed brows from the ‘congregation’ over intensive land sparing making more space for rewilding, with more adoration spared for Isabella Tree’s land sharing ‘Wilding’.
 I really enjoy chairing.
-In effect conducting both audience and panelists, but not over-controlling, in order to harness diversity of views without disappearing down rabbit holes while facing up rocky issues.
-Room for both as my letter in Farmers Weekly outlined late last year.
+In effect conducting both audience and panelists, not over-controlling, but teasing out a diversity of views without disappearing down rabbit holes while facing up rocky issues.
+Room for both as my letter in Farmers Weekly outlined last year.

-Out of the conference halls and leading two walks in the Welsh hills – one on forestry and another on grouse moors and land use in wind battered empty uplands.
+Out of the conference halls to lead two walks in the Welsh hills – one on forestry and another on grouse moors and land use in wind battered empty uplands.
 Hearing a diverse range of views at eye level seems to work well: as seen again in Scotland at a well-run Integrated Land Use Conference at which I chaired a day and spoke about managing conflict.

 After a morning field trip, it helped that we broke up serried lines of sponsor bag-covered seats into ‘cabaret’ style table layouts enabling student gamekeepers, ecologists, birders, mountain bikers, rewilders to continue, in neutral spaces, walking and talking alongside each other – listening, debating robustly but without rancour.

 Back down south I chair NFU’s relaunch of Championing the Farmed Environment, where environmental passions from farmers are too often drowned out by defensive rebuttals under peer pressure to stand united.
-Another event at NFU Cymru’s launch of their environmental agenda, speakers from GWCT, RSPB, NRW (great display from NRW’s interim Chair of humility in admitting things have not always worked well), all chimed over common ground even if questions from the floor were sometimes the same old tired issues.
+Another event at NFU Cymru’s launch of their environmental agenda, speakers from GWCT, RSPB, NRW (great display from NRW’s interim Chair of humility in admitting things have not always worked well), overlapped over common ground – even if questions from the floor stalked the same old tired issues.

 How to change the record but not lose the tune?

-Back up north, I speak at the Scottish Land Estates Spring conference about challenging ourselves to have the confidence to step outside the usual narrative but bring people with you.
+Back up north, I speak at the Scottish Land Estates Spring conference about challenging ourselves to have the confidence to step outside the usual narrative but bringing people with you.
 That evening, over a few whiskies with an avid Scotland The Big Picture rewilder, we chew over common purpose while seeking to de-tribalise how to get there.
-Of course it’s easy to talk about it – but better framed dialogue, ‘safe’ neutral spaces in which to have uncomfortable conversations, all help build trust – a vital precursor to action.
+Of course it’s easy to talk about it – but better framing of tough dialogue, in ‘safe’ neutral spaces in which to have uncomfortable conversations, all help build trust – a vital precursor to action.
 Think of Farc in Columbia, Northern Ireland’s Peace Accord.